Tonopah and Tidewater Railroad: Decline

 Abandonment filings with the Interstate Commerce Commission were applied by the T&T as early as 1938.
 Many protests were made by the local businesses that relied on the T&T for their very existence, but the ICC eventually approved of the applications for abandonment by 1940.
 The railroad was laid in submission for a time in hopes of reopening to better traffic, but when the United States entered World War II in 1941, all of the T&T's rails and equipment were requisitioned by the War Department for use in Europe.
-It took nearly a year for Sharp and Fellows, Inc. to remove the entire railway between Ludlow and Beatty, leaving but the old trackbed behind, and a few ties in the lonely desert.
-Much of the salvageable wood from ties and bridges were used to build a few structures, most notably the Apple Valley Inn located at Apple Valley and the El Rancho Motel in Barstow.
+It took nearly a year for Sharp and Fellows, Inc., to remove the entire railway between Ludlow and Beatty, leaving but the old trackbed behind, and a few ties in the lonely desert.
+Much of the salvageable wood from ties and bridges was used to build a few structures, most notably the Apple Valley Inn located at Apple Valley and the El Rancho Motel in Barstow.
 A few buildings in Tecopa, California, along with the facilities for the hot springs, were also built from old T&T railroad ties.
 Many of them built by Harry Rosenberg Sr., who was the section gang foreman for the railroad from 1927 till abandonment in 1943.

-Other than that, only a boxcar #129, flatcar #205, caboose #402, parts of coach chair car #30 (car itself scrapped 2022), outfit diner car #506 (formerly coach #20), a handcar and a gas-driven railcar #99 still exist.
-Whatever else that remains of the once-great desert railroad is now scattered across many museums and private collections located in the Mojave Desert and around the world.
+Only a boxcar #129, flatcar #205, caboose #402, parts of coach chair car #30 (car itself scrapped 2022), outfit diner car #506 (formerly coach #20), a handcar and a gas-driven railcar #99 still exist.
+Whatever else that remains is now scattered across museums and private collections located in the Mojave Desert and around the world.

+A portion of the route between China Ranch and Tecopa was converted to a rail trail, the Amargosa River Trail.

 Museum

 A Tonopah & Tidewater Railroad Historical Society was formed in 2015 with the intent of preserving the history of the old desert railroad, and to build a HO Scale layout of it running between Ludlow, California and Death Valley Junction.
 The museum was formerly based in the Amargosa Opera House and Hotel located in Death Valley Junction, California, but has since moved to Goldfield, Nevada.
-The model railroad is currently not operating and a proper location to host it is being searched for.
+The model railroad is currently not operating and a proper location to host it is being sought.